 We prefer honey in its more natural, unheated state for a good reason—its status as a superfood is unmatched in antiviral, antibacterial, and immunity-boosting properties; it’s said to contain over 200 components like enzymes, amino acids, and minerals.
 Crystallized honey might look grainy, cloudy, and even lighter in color than its original liquid state, but this change doesn’t impact its nutritional quality at all as long as the sole ingredient is honey.
 In fact, the more honey is heated, the more of those 200-some beneficial components can potentially be lost.

 While you won’t find honey sticks on our shelves, we do offer gently warmed blended honey for everyday use and baking needs, packaged in plastic squeeze containers.
 We don’t warm it over the normal temperature of a summer beehive (around 95°F), helping our honey retain its natural properties as much as possible and still be useful in a squeeze container.
 Our single-source varieties are typically not warmed, so they will definitely crystallize within months (or weeks, depending on the floral source).
+Our creamed Blooming Prairie honey is purposefully crystallized to get its extra fine, spreadable texture through a special whipping process.
 But what if a delicious jar of single-source honey has gone and crystallized and you absolutely need it to be liquid?
 Simply place the closed glass jar in a bowl of very hot water, gently warming the crystallized honey back to its liquid state.
 Visit our Recipe Box to see our favorite culinary uses of honey, liquid and/or crystallized!

 Comments will be approved before showing up.